ICAMS/python-ace/docs/pacemaker/quickstart.md

 # and save it
 df.to_pickle('my_data.pckl.gzip', compression='gzip', protocol=4)
 ```

+or use the utility `pace_collect` from a top-level directory to collect VASP calculations and store them in a
+`collected.pckl.gzip` file.
 The resulting dataframe can be used for fitting with `pacemaker`.

 ## Creating an input file